Online Master’s in Clinical and Translational Research Programs

 Accreditation and State Authorization

-State Authorization Reciprocity Agreements (SARA) are voluntary agreements among states that establish “comparable national standards for interstate offering of post-secondary distance-education courses and programs.”
-The intent is to make it easier for students to take online courses from out-of-state institutions, thereby giving them more access to educational programs.
+State Authorization Reciprocity Agreements (SARA) are voluntary agreements among states that establish “comparable national standards for interstate offering of postsecondary distance-education courses and programs.”
+The intent is to make it easier for students to take online courses from out-of-state institutions, giving them more access to educational programs.

 Salary and Job Outlook for Clinical and Translational Researchers

 Clinical and translational research programs fall under the umbrella of medical science.
-The Bureau of Labor Statistics (BLS Oct.
-2017) projected 13 percent employment growth for medical scientists from 2016-26.
-That is faster than projected growth for all occupations in the United States.
-According the BLS (May 2016), the mean salary for medical scientists was $95,000 per year.
-The lowest tenth percentile of medical scientists made $44,550 on average, and the ninetieth percentile earned $159,570.
+The Bureau of Labor Statistics (BLS 2022) projected a 17 percent employment growth for medical scientists from 2021 to 2031.
+That is much faster than the projected growth for all occupations in the United States (5 percent).

 Several factors influence the rising demand for medical scientists.
 These include: